Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/emberjs.md

 #### Configure PostCSS Plugins

-Create a `postcss.config.mjs` file in the root of your project and add the<!-- --> `@tailwindcss/postcss` plugin to your PostCSS configuration.
+Create a `postcss.config.mjs` file in the root of your project and add the `@tailwindcss/postcss` plugin to your PostCSS configuration.

 postcss.config.mjs